Vyral/base-template/_posts/2018-10-15-looking-to-buy-your-first-home-check-out-the-3-2-1-loan-program.md

 {% include youtube.html %}

-Today our team would like to make you aware of a fantastic loan product for first-time homebuyers in Alaska: the 3-2-1 Program.
+<p style="text-align: center;"><em>Today our team would like to make you aware of a fantastic loan product for first-time homebuyers in Alaska: the 3-2-1 Program.</em></p>

 Now that the time for PFD (Permanent Fund Dividend) disbursement has rolled back around, many Alaskans are eagerly awaiting this payment.&nbsp;